 STEAM is an educational approach to learning using Science, Technology, Engineering, Art and Maths as access points for student inquiry, dialogue and critical thinking.
 The end result is students who take thoughtful risks, engage in experiential learning, persist in problem solving, embrace collaboration and work through the creative process.
 These are the innovators, educators, leaders and learners of the 21st Century!

 Creative, Communicative, Collaborative

 Due to the coronovirus outbreak, our delivery of the project in schools and with community groups was unfortunately affected.
-However, so far in 2020 we have been able to deliver:
+However, in 2020 we were able to deliver: